jspuij/Cortex.Net/docs/pages/sharedstate.md

 ISharedState sharedState = new SharedState();
 ```

-## Multiple Shared State Instances.
+## Multiple shared state instances.

-This pattern is most suitable for applications without a UI that is running multiple concurrent
+This pattern is suitable for applications without a UI that are running multiple concurrent
 threads or asynchronous execution contexts.
 For instance a web application where you could have
 one `SharedState` per web request or a calculation engine where there is one shared state per
 calculation thread.